 Dowager

 When we look across the ideas we’re exploring, they fall into two groups.
-Transactional services – one‑off things like screenings and vaccinations – where the app can help people know what they’re due and act on it.
+What we’re referring to as transactional services – one‑off things like screenings and vaccinations – where theoretically the app can help people know what they’re due and act on it.
 And ongoing support – behaviour change, managing long‑term risk – where the relationship between the user and their health is sustained over time.
 Different problems.
 The transactional stuff is hard, really hard, but people are working on it.
-Ongoing health management may well be something else.
+Ongoing health management might never be part of the app, or if it is, it’s a long road to get there.

 Blackfriars

-The prototype I built is useful to talk around, to explore what data needs to be available and what will be hard about this.
-It might be the wrong approach.
-I'll be more comfortable starting with basic user needs and mental models.
+The prototype I built is useful to talk around, to explore what data needs to be available and what will be hard about this, but it’s leaping to a solution.
+I’ll be more comfortable starting with basic user needs and mental models.
 How do people think about reducing their risk of illness?
 What do they need to know, and when?

 None of these ideas are small.
 Making any of them real will need commitment from across the NHS.
-I keep reminding myself we’re not going backwards – we’re strengthening our foundations.
+I keep reminding myself we’re not going backwards – we’re just building more structure before we move.